SpectraLogic/python-can/doc/message.rst

         :type: bool

-        This flag controls the size of the :attr:`~can.Message.arbitration_id` field.
+        This flag controls the size of the :attr:`~pycan.Message.arbitration_id` field.
         Previously this was exposed as `id_type`.

         >>> print(Message(is_extended_id=False))